nkrgit/Actor-Critic-from-scratch-RL/README.md

 ## Solving Lunar-Lander-v2, CartPole-v1 Env using Actor-Critic
 <h3>Goal:</h3>

-* The goal is to understand the concept of policy gradient algorithms, implement the  TD actor-critic algorithm and apply it to solve OpenAI gym environments.
+* The goal is to understand the concept of policy gradient algorithms, develop the TD actor-critic algorithm and apply it to solve OpenAI gym environments.

 <h3>Part 1:</h3>